The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

 ||Progressing to Year 2 starting in

-All programmes are subject to a £300 registration fee and a £2,200 deposit which is offset against the last term's fees.
+All programmes are subject to a £350 registration fee.
 An Under 18 Supplement applies to all students under the age of 18 at the start of their programme.